autaracharya/EasyRide-Sharing-App/README.md

 - **Firestore**: For storing app data, including user profiles, trips, and booking details.
 - **Firebase Functions** (optional): For hosting server-side logic if needed.

+### License
+The MIT License was chosen because it’s simple, widely recognized, and allows others to freely use and contribute to the project.
+For full details, please see the LICENSE file.